geonetwork/core-doc-sources/eng/users/source/admin/import/index.rst

         and maps one directory to the schema name that must be used when importing.
 The provided schema must match the one used by the metadata contained into the specified directory, which must all have the same schema.
-It must have a dir attribute that indicates the directory and a to attribute that indicates the schema name.
+It must have a "dir" attribute that indicates the directory and a "to" attribute that indicates the schema name.

     #.  default \[1]: default behaviour to use when all other
         mapping elements do not match.
-It must have only the to attribute.
+The default element can only have one attribute called "to".

 Here is an example of the import-config.xml file: